ENCCS/gpu-programming/content/5-intro-to-gpu-prog-models.rst

 OpenACC
 ~~~~~~~~

 `OpenACC <https://www.openacc.org/>`_ is developed by a consortium formed in 2010 with the goal of developing a standard, portable, and scalable programming model for accelerators, including GPUs.
-Members of the OpenACC consortium include GPU vendors, such as NVIDIA and AMD, as well as leading supercomputing centers, universities, and software companies.
+Members of the OpenACC consortium include GPU vendors, such as Nvidia and AMD, as well as leading supercomputing centers, universities, and software companies.
 Until recently it was supporting only Nvidia GPUs, but now there is effort to support more and more devices and architectures.

 OpenMP
 ~~~~~~~

-`OpenMP <https://www.openmp.org/>`_ started a multi-platform, shared-memory parallel programming API for multi-core CPUs and added relatively recently support for GPU offloading.
+`OpenMP <https://www.openmp.org/>`_ starts a multi-platform, shared-memory parallel programming API for multi-core CPUs and adds relatively recently support for GPU offloading.
 It aims to support various types of GPUs.

 In theory the directive based approaches should work with both C/C++ and FORTRAN codes and third party extensions are available for other languages.